-Note: a temperate to boreal-montane, circumpolar species, which is the most common species of Bryoria in Italy, and the one with the broadest ecological range, sometimes reaching (in humid situations) the Mediterranean belt; extinct in the Po-plain and declining.
-The study of Boluda et al. (2019) revealed a strong mismatch between phenotypes and genotypes in Bryoria sect.
-Implexae, which brought to the reduction from 11 to 4 species.
-All European species (B. capillaris, B. chalybeiformis, B. implexa, B. lanestris, B. kuemmerleana, and B. subcana) - except the northern B. glabra - should be considered as synonyms of B. fuscescens.
-Due to their chemical and morphological differences, I still provisionally maintain these taxa as separate species, although they should be best treated as chemical races or forms of B fuscescens.
+Note: a morphologically and chemically polymorphic, temperate to boreal-montane, circumpolar species, which is the most common species of Bryoria in Italy, and the one with the broadest ecological range, growing on bark, on sooil and sometimes even on rock in humid situations with frequent fog, sometimes reaching (in particularly humid stands) the Mediterranean belt; extinct in the Po-plain and declining.
+Boluda & al. (2019) proposed the synonimization of all European species of Sect. implexae (B. capillaris, B. chalybeiformis, B. implexa, B. lanestris, B. kuemmerleana, and B. subcana), except the northern B. glabra with B. fuscescens.
+I follow this proposal here, provisionally maintaining B. capillaris as a separate species.

 Growth form: Fruticose filamentous